MicrosoftDocs/bi-shared-docs/docs/analysis-services/tutorial-tabular-1400/as-adventure-works-tutorial.md

 [!INCLUDE[ssas-appliesto-sql2019-later-aas](../../includes/ssas-appliesto-sql2019-later-aas.md)]

 This tutorial provides lessons on how to create and deploy a tabular model at the [1500 compatibility level](../tabular-models/compatibility-level-for-tabular-models-in-analysis-services.md).
 If you're new to Analysis Services and tabular modeling, completing this tutorial is the quickest way to learn how to create and deploy a basic tabular model by using Visual Studio with Analysis Services projects.
 Once you have the prerequisites in-place, it should take two to three hours to complete.

+If you intend to deploy to SQL Server Analysis Services 2017 server, you can still complete this tutorial.
+Select the 1400 compatibility level when creating a new project in Lesson 1.

 ## What you learn